 "Lots of adults are paying for prescriptions for their elderly parents," says Melissa Labant, a CPA and technical manager for the American Institute of CPAs.

 Even artificial limbs, bandages, hearing aids and wigs are accepted medical expenses (for others, see IRS' Publication 502).
 The medical and dental costs must total more than 10 percent of your adjusted gross income to be deducted.
 There is a temporary exemption for taxpayers who are 65 or older or turned 65 during the tax year.
-These individuals are allowed to deduct medical expenses that exceed 7.5 percent if either you or your spouse was 65 or older at some point in 2014).
+These individuals are allowed to deduct medical expenses that exceed 7.5 percent of their adjusted gross income.
+This exemption ends December 31, 2016.

 An often-missed expense is the amount paid for long-term care services and long-term care insurance (that's a more limited deduction, depending on age).
 Rehabilitation, therapeutic, preventative and personal care services are among those that qualify as long-term care services, if your family member is chronically ill and if it's part of a plan set by a health care practitioner.

 Someone is considered chronically ill if they can't perform at least two activities of daily living (such as eating, toileting, bathing and dressing) without substantial assistance from someone else.

-From weekly doctor's appointments to out-of-town visits with a specialist or for a procedure, the miles you log for your parents' medical needs can be deducted.
+From weekly doctor's appointments to out-of-town visits with a specialist or for a procedure, the miles you log while driving your parents to meet their medical needs can be deducted.

-"You can take that if they qualify as your dependent.
+"You can take that deduction if they qualify as your dependent.
 Keep a log as you're running around," says Mary Beth Saylor, a CPA and tax principal with Windham Brannon, an Atlanta-based accounting firm.
 "I've hardly seen anybody really keep up with that."
 You can take 19 cents per mile driven for medical purposes in the 2016 tax year.
 If you're staying overnight for a medical purpose, deduct $50 per night per person for lodging.